 I'll add one more thing.
 Be cautious to whom you complain about Switzerland.
 I don't appreciate zealous nationalism of any kind and I was surprised to learn how flag-waving the Swiss are.
 I recently talked about my impressions about Switzerland with a visiting Canadian friend.
 We were on the train and nearby us, two Swiss were listening unabashedly.
 They made snorts and looked deeply offended by our quiet comments.
 They were really straining to listen and straining for the chance to be offended.
 What is interesting is that these were two young adults, rather hick Swiss.
 The young Swiss are just as nationalistic, it's not just the old farts with all the rules who call police for any noise past 10 pm etc. If an immigrant complained about Canada and I was eavesdropping, I would see it as his or her right to do this, that I might learn a new perspective.
 Here they just think we expats are ungrateful and those who don't like it should leave (because they're not interested in changing).
 The Swiss are fiercely proud of the sterile lackluster (BUT rich cosy) environment they've created.
 It is best to complain to other foreigners because you'll greatly offend a Swiss by giving your honest appraisal.

 I know now I am not the only one to have these experiences of Switzerland as a foreigner.
-Good luck making a happy expat bubble!Anonymous 14 Feb 2008, 10:08 - Verstoß melden
+Good luck making a happy expat bubble!just an expat 14 Feb 2008, 10:08 - Verstoß melden

 - Visit the streetparade

 - my own pinion

 - i'm sorry about that